ernievd/cmarks-app/README.md

 	- Add these to the .env-dist
 - Get google OAuth Client ID and Secret here (https://console.developers.google.com/apis/credentials).
 	- Add these to the .env-dist file
+- see ".env-dist" file for specific variable names
+	- Change name of .env-dist to just .env when finished adding the specified keys
 - The database name is "cmarks-app"
-- see ".env-dist" file for specific variable names.de3
-	- Change name of .env-dist to just .env when finished adding the specified keys
-- Use the tables below to set up database.
+- Use the tables below to set up database
 	- After database set up run the command `postgres` to start your database
 - `npm start` to run the app